 We may earn money or products from the companies mentioned in this post.
 Read our disclosure policy.

-During your time in Old Town, you’ll be able to visit and ancient Fortress, explore the city squares, and walk into a Baroque Cathedral.
-There is so much to see that you will have no problem spending the entire day in Salzburg’s Old Town!
+During your day trip to Salzburg Old Town, you’ll be able to visit and ancient Fortress, explore the city squares, and walk into a Baroque Cathedral.
+There is so much to see that you will have no problem spending the entire day in Salzburg!
 One great way to get a good perspective on the area is with a historic walking tour with a guide who can give you a good overview of the area.

-Top 10 Things to See in Salzburg’s Old Town
+Top 10 Things to See during a Day Trip to Salzburg Old Town

 1. Hohensalzburg Fortress – While you can walk, why not take the funicular to the top?
 When you arrive at the Fortress, you will get the most magnificent view of the historic city!
 Once inside, you will be able to get a better understanding of what life was life at the Salzburg court.
 Admission is FREE with the Salzburg Card.